 You'll only need to save a small amount of your starter, but you also don't need to throw out the discard.
 Whenever in the recipe I say to discard a portion of the starter, I'm really just storing it for future non-bread related use sometime later that week.
-I save mine in a jar in the fridge and use them every so often to make crackers.
-See my recipe here.
+I save mine in a jar in the fridge and use them every so often to make crackers or bagels.

 Mix the following ingredients together in your handy dandy clear container, cover and let it rest at room temperature for another day.

 Note: This recipe will make 1 rustic loaf of bread.
 If you want to make 2, then you can double the ingredients accordingly.
 I tend to maintain about 75g starter / 115g flour / 115g water.

 |All-purpose flour||55g (1/2 cup)|

 |Water (lukewarm - you might have to adjust depending on your house temperature)||55g (1/4 cup)|

 I usually seal it a little more tightly after these feedings.
 Here's what my starter looks like:

 Repeat this step for about 1-2 weeks until your starter is rising and falling at more regular intervals.

 My starter usually gets this active when I leave it in my apartment during the day.

 This is what mine tends to look like before I use it (~6-8 hours after feeding):